Picana: Origins

 The picana is a hybrid electroshock weapon adapted from the electric cattle prod, the precursor for today's stun guns.
 Originally cattle prods were devices developed for use as a goad in animal slaughterhouses, but later were used on humans as torture devices intended to exact pain and incapacitate a person.
-The picana is reported as having been used in Buenos Aires, Argentina, in 1932.
+The picana is reported as having been used in Buenos Aires, Argentina, from 1932 on.

 The device was a notorious innovation introduced by police chief Polo Lugones, son of the famous poet and novelist Leopoldo Lugones.
 Its use did not spread to other countries until the 1970s, when it was in use in Paraguay, Bolivia and Uruguay.

-There are said to be no reports of the use of the picana elsewhere in the world.
-Electrical torture has been and is used in many countries, but the equipment used does not include the picana.
-Even in South America, it appears not to have been used in Chile, even though other electrical tortures such as the parrilla were routine there in the 1970s and 1980s, during the dictatorship of Augusto Pinochet.
+Electrical torture has been and is used in many countries.
+In South America, the picana appears to have been used routinely in Chile, along with other electrical tortures such as the parrilla in the 1970s and 1980s, during the dictatorship of Augusto Pinochet.

+The use of picana as a torture mechanism in Nicaragua in the 1970s by the National Guard under the Somoza dictatorship has also largely been documented.